gridsome/gridsome.org/docs/how-to-contribute.md

 1. If you want to add/modify any Gridsome documentation, go to the [docs folder on GitHub](https://github.com/gridsome/gridsome.org/tree/master/docs) and use the file editor to edit and then preview your changes.
 2. GitHub then allows you to commit the change and raise a PR right in the UI.
-This is the _easiest_ way you can contribute to the project!
+This is the _easiest_ way you can contribute to Gridsome!

 You can also clone [the Gridsome.org repo](https://github.com/gridsome/gridsome.org) and work locally on documentation.
 Install it like any other Gridsome project.